 74. 84% of Freelancers Rate Lifestyle Higher Than Income

 Lifestyle matters most to freelancers.
-Notably, 84% of full-time freelancers gave lifestyle a higher priority than income, Upwork claims.
+Notably, Upwork claims that 84% of full-time freelancers prioritized lifestyle over income.
 However, only 64% of traditional workers prioritize lifestyle.

 75. 63% of Freelancers Feel Anxious